kabylkas/mascwave/README.md

 Date: Sep 10, 2017
 Author: Muhammad Zian Ilahee
 Meta: Updated the URL link in README.md and Altered the colors on default.js

+Date: Sep 11, 2017
+Author: Muhammad Zian Ilahee
+Meta: Hover implemented.
+Everytime a wave is hovered over, an alert pops up.
+Currently I am trying to implement a method to display the id.